 195. Commission may acquire land included in improvement plan

-(1) The Commission may while the relevant region planning scheme has the force of law, purchase or otherwise acquire any land included in an improvement plan in force under section 119 by agreement with the owner of the land.
+(1) The Commission may purchase or otherwise acquire any land included in an improvement plan in force under section 119 by agreement with the owner of the land.

 (2) In default of agreement under subsection (1), the Commission may acquire the land compulsorily under and subject to Part 9 of the Land Administration Act 1997, as modified by this section.